professorgraf/professorgraf/README.md

 - 👋 Hi, I’m @professorgraf
 - 👀 I’m interested in AI, Semantics, Medical Imaging, Computer Science in general
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to use reinforcement learning efficiently
 - 💞️ I’m looking to collaborate on biology and imaging plattforms, AI related research, and much more
 - 📫 How to reach me: Instagram - @professorgraf / University: markus.graf@hs-heilbronn.de